Coronavirus and Business: How To Market on a Budget and Stay Afloat During the Pandemic

 As a business owner, you have a unique responsibility to be conscious about the type of content you publish during these trying times.
+A recession affects marketing in that the messages you share need to be carefully tailored and prepared.
 Consumers need support right now more than ever – from friends, families and the brands they trust – and your digital platforms provide the perfect vehicle through which you can deliver it.

 Of equal importance is content that keeps consumers busy, puts a smile on their faces and fuels their excitement for the world, regardless of its current state of panic.

 Local search was already on the rise, but now that consumers can’t leave their homes, it’s more relevant than ever.
 When consumers do leave their houses, they’re going to local stores and restaurants that offer the supplies and services they need.
 This is another major way that consumer spending habits during a recession can be altered.